-I am interested in the various aspects as it relates to the journey of becoming a professional within the field of Psychology.
-This includes undergraduate and postgraduate curricula and its teachings, as well as the journey towards professional registration.
-Additional to this research area is attachment processes and practices as it relates to various parenting contexts.
-In this regard, I ask and explore critical questions regarding different family structures.
-I prefer to work from a psychofortigenic framework - suggesting that most of these topics are explored from a 'what works well / meaning-making' approach rather than a 'what goes wrong' stance.
-A variety of fortigenic models and theories underpin my research endeavours.
+My research focus area is attachment processes and practices as it relates to various parenting contexts.
+In this regard, I ask and explore critical questions regarding different family structures, and (de)attachment beyond infancy.
+This focus area includes ways of relating, methods of attaching and implications for parenting I prefer to work from a psychofortigenic framework - suggesting that most of these topics are explored from a 'what works well / meaning-making' approach rather than a 'what goes wrong' stance.

-- Who becomes psychologists why and how? - What positives are embedded in the journey of becoming a psychologist? - Which dynamics, processes, and experiences contribute to delivering a well-rounded psychologist who can serve the South African population? - In considering the development in the field of attachment theory and practice in the context of familial trends (including different family structures), where do we stand, what do we know, and more importantly, what do we not know?
+- Attachment between caregivers and children why and how? - Which practices maintain healthy attachment in various types of relationships? - Which dynamics, processes, and practices contribute to positive attachment and how is it experienced? - In considering the development in the field of attachment theory and practice in the context of familial trends (including different family structures), where do we stand, what do we know, and more importantly, what do we not know?

 Research approach

-Quantitative Qualitative √ Mixed methods
+Quantitative Qualitative ✓ Mixed methods

-· · · · · · · · · · · · · · · · · · ·

 Available to act as

-Supervisor ✓ Co-supervisor ✓
+Supervisor ✓ Supervisor ✓ Co-supervisor ✓

-Available to supervis e e
+Available to supervise

-Master's students e PhD students ✓
+Master's students Master's students ✓ PhD students ✓